aytchell/jsonfsm/README.md

 Set<Integer> deviceIds = compiler.getRequiredDevices();
 ```

-The `eventSourceIds` will be important during execution of the state machine.
+The `eventSourceIds` will be important later during execution of the state machine.
 The `deviceIds` are important to actually "compile" the state machine.
 For
-each given `deviceId` the caller has to provide an implementation of
+each given `deviceId` the caller has to provide an implementation of the interface
+`DeviceCommandCompiler`.

 ```java
 public interface DeviceCommandCompiler {